-- A single type of licence, namely the professional trapping licence, is used by all trappers (free zone and traplines under lease) (see page 7). - The licence offers the possibility to trap in the free zone, on a trapline under lease and in an outfitting operation having exclusive trapping rights (see page 13). - The licence authorizes trapping on more than one fur-bearing animal management unit (UGAF) (see page 7). - The licence is valid from its date of issue up to the August 31st following that date; - A transitional measure has been put in place for the holders of a general trapping licence, issued between April 1 and June 30, 2008, who will be able to trap with their licence until June 30, 2009 (see page 7). - The licence, even for trappers on traplines under lease, is sold by licence distributors, beginning on September 1, 2008.
+- A single type of licence, namely the professional trapping licence, is used by all trappers (free zone and traplines under lease) (see page 6). - The licence offers the possibility to trap in the free zone, on a trapline and in an outfitting operation having exclusive trapping rights (see page 14). - The licence authorizes trapping on more than one fur-bearing animal management unit (UGAF) (see page 6). - The licence is valid from its date of issue up to the August 31st following that date (see page 6). - The licence is sold by licence distributors, even for trappers on traplines, beginning on September 1, 2009 (see page 6).

-2- TRAPLINES UNDER LEASE
+2- TRAPLINES

-- The assistant trapper's licence and the notion of community traplines have been abolished. - The holder of an exclusive trapping lease (trapline under lease and outfitting operation having exclusive trapping rights) may authorize an unlimited number of trappers to trap on his trapline, by way of a written authorization which each trapper must have on hand (see page 13). - A trapline under lease may be transferred, provided that the holder of this trapline trapped on it during the year preceding that of the transfer.
-The application must be made between January 1st and August 1st. - The annual payment of the rent of the trapline under lease is made to computerized distributors of hunting, fishing and trapping licences (see page 12). - The annual payment of the rent must be made between September 1st and November 1st (see page 12). - The minimum marketing threshold requirement (generally: 5 species, 15 pelts) only applies to animals harvested on the territory under lease and dealt by the holder of this lease during the period of validity of his licence (see page 13).
+- The assistant trapper's licence and the notion of community traplines have been abolished. - The holder of an exclusive trapping lease (trapline and outfitting operation having exclusive trapping rights) may authorize an unlimited number of trappers to trap on his trapline, by way of a written authorization which each trapper must have on hand (see page 14). - A trapline may be transferred, provided that the holder of this trapline trapped on it during the year preceding that of the transfer.
+The application must be made between January 1st and August 1st (see page 13).
+The transfer will be made in July and August. - The annual payment of the rent of the trapline is made to distributors of hunting, fishing and trapping licences (see page 13).
+The cost of the rent does not include payment of the trapping licence.
+The licence must be purchased separately. - The annual payment of the rent must be made between September 1st and November 1st (see page 13). - The minimum marketing threshold requirement (generally: 5 species, 15 pelts) only applies to animals harvested on the territory under lease and dealt by the holder of this lease during the period of validity of his licence (see page 13).